 Once you have done the research and decided that you are willing and able to begin homeschooling, you must file a PI-1206 form with the Department of Public Instruction.

 In filing that form, you are not asking for permission or approval, but reporting that you will be homeschooling the number of children on your form.

 You are required to provide 875 hours, so having some documentation of those hours (they do not have to be detailed as to how you spend them) is required.
-WPA suggests keeping a calendar as an attendance record in what ever way works for you.
+WPA suggests keeping an attendance record in what ever way works for you.
 Since Wisconsin law requires compulsory attendance, not compulsory education, no one has a right to ask you to prove what your child has learned, only that they have been in attendance of your homeschool program for the required number of hours.

 In summary, If you chose to homeschool you are required to:

 *File the PI-1206 form and adhere to the agreement that you have made on this form